 from goodness and holiness itself; I mean from God, in conjunction with

 whom the happiness, and blessedness, and heaven of a soul doth consist.

 Avoid it, therefore, as you would avoid being miserable.

-"I could n't live in peace if I put the shadow of a wilful sin between
+"I couldn't live in peace if I put the shadow of a willful sin between

 myself and God."